BWNC-code/cloud-cover/README.md

 ## UI Decisions

+I chose a bright, cloudy aesthetic for the website to improve readability, maintain simplicity, and add an overall pleasant aesthetic.
+I used simple icons to ensure fast loading times and provide clear meaning to the user.
+Additionally, I added spacing and backgrounds to all elements to further enhance readability and provide visual cues throughout the website.
+Furthermore, I chose a font that was easy to read and provided a good contrast with the background, which was instrumental in improving the user experience.
+Spacing and sizing was styled with a mobile-first approach, using media queries to improve appearance and readability when using larger screens.

 ## Features

 This section explains each part of the project and the value it brings to acheiving the project goal.